Philadelphia refinery seeks to sell oil stocks, equipment after fire: sources

-NEW YORK (Reuters) - The Philadelphia refinery ravaged by a massive fire two weeks ago has begun offering to sell stocks of oil and some equipment, according to four people familiar with the matter, as it looks to permanently halt production.
+NEW YORK (Reuters) - The Philadelphia refinery ravaged by a massive fire two weeks ago has begun offering to sell off its stocks of oil and some equipment, according to four people familiar with the matter, after the refinery’s owner announced it would seek to permanently shut it.

-Philadelphia Energy Solutions Inc has said it would close the 200,000 barrels-per-day (bpd) Girard Point section of the 330,000-bpd complex, the largest and oldest on the U.S. East Coast, after a fire extensively damaged the facility.
-The plant employed more than 1,000 workers and is a major source of gasoline in the most densely populated corridor of the United States.
+Philadelphia Energy Solutions Inc PESC.N has said it will close the 200,000 barrels-per-day (bpd) Girard Point section of the 330,000-bpd complex, the largest and oldest on the U.S. East Coast, after a fire extensively damaged the facility.
+The plant employed more than 1,000 workers and was a major source of gasoline in the most densely populated corridor of the United States.

 The business has struggled financially since emerging from bankruptcy last year.

-The asset sell-off started this week and triggered worries among workers that the company no longer aimed to sell to a buyer willing to restart the plant as it had promised after the fire.
+The asset sell-off started this week and triggered worries among workers that the company no longer aimed to find a buyer willing to restart the plant, as it had promised after the fire.
 The sale proposals included offers for future crude cargoes and time-chartered Jones Act vessels, two of the people familiar with the matter said.

+“PES is continuing its efforts to secure the facility in anticipation of potentially rebuilding the damaged infrastructure, and preparing for a possible sale and restart,” PES said.

-PES on Wednesday did not respond to a request for comment on the status of a potential sale and restart.
-It earlier declined to comment on the asset offers.
+PES declined to comment on the asset offers.

 Workers this week began draining crude from some of the refinery’s processing units as well as fuel and any corrosive liquids, one refinery employee said.